hyx0329/openstick-failsafe-guard/README.md

 ## Main features and usages

-### openstick-gc-guard
+### openstick-startup-diagnose

-+ If no network connection (wifi, ethernet or usb gadget) 1 min after boot up, the script will try to re-enable network connections.
++ If no network connection (wifi, ethernet or usb gadget) is detected, the script will try to re-enable network connections.
   + If the device is connected to a host device, it'll try to activate the USB gadget mode.